 - Negotiating or mediating the difficult and emotional issues relating to legal separation dissolution of marriage and child custody;

-- Representing clients who need retraining orders for domestic violence or must defend against such a petition;
+- Representing clients who need restraining orders for domestic violence or must defend against such a petition;

-- Handling matters relating to modification of child custody, spousal support or child support; or
+- Handling matters relating to the modification of child custody, spousal support or child support; or

 - Using a collaborative process enabling clients to resolve their issues without court intervention.

 The Rules Governing the State Bar of California Program for Certifying Legal Specialists govern the program requirements and should be read in conjunction with the standards for certification in Family Law.